Synchronized molecular dynamics method for thin-layer flows of complex fluids: Introduction

 \section{Introduction}

 Flows of soft matter, such as polymers, colloids, and liquid crystals, are ubiquitous in material processing in chemical engineering.
 In particular, thin-layer flows, including film and lubrication flows, are widely encountered.
-These fluids exhibit not only complex thermorheological properties but also rich interfacial behaviors, for which constitutive relations and boundary conditions are often not well established.
+These fluids exhibit not only complex thermorheological properties but also rich interfacial behaviors.
+As the physical scale decreases, increased surface-to-volume ratios make surface forces dominant over volume forces.
+Therefore, the fluid behavior near walls is governed by wall effects.
+One such effect is wall slip, which is commonly observed in polymer melts.
+As reviewed by Hatzikiriakos \cite{hatzikiriakos2012wall}, polymer melts exhibit slip above a critical wall shear stress.
+A secondary critical stress then drives a transition from weak to strong slip, resulting from the disentanglement of bulk chains at the wall.
+B{\"a}umchen and Jacobs \cite{baumchen2010slip} provided a comprehensive review of fundamental models and experimental findings regarding polymer slip, summarizing the concepts of fluid slippage at the molecular scale.
+These slip effects significantly influence the velocity and pressure distributions in the bulk region and should therefore be treated explicitly, particularly in microchannel flows \cite{chien2005study}.
+However, in conventional computational fluid dynamics, the models and boundary conditions governing these effects are often not well established.
 Consequently, predicting such flows remains a significant challenge in chemical engineering, soft-matter physics, and computational science.
 In this paper, we develop a multiscale computational approach that addresses this challenge by directly coupling molecular dynamics with a macroscopic thin-layer flow description.

 In molecular dynamics (MD) simulations, constitutive relations and macroscopic boundary conditions are not prescribed explicitly; instead, molecular interactions are resolved directly.
+Therefore, MD simulations have been widely employed to investigate fluid transport, such as the flow of gases and water in confined nanochannels~\cite{Barisik2014,Zhou2024}.
+Furthermore, MD simulations have been applied to the flow dynamics of soft matter~\cite{CHEN2020145284,qiu2024variations,priezjev2004molecular,Yang2013,Mackay2014,cho2017molecular,yildirim2024molecular}.
 As a result, MD simulations can capture the thermorheological properties and interfacial behaviors of complex fluids at the microscopic level.
 However, despite these advantages, direct MD simulations are limited in terms of the spatial and temporal scales they can access, rendering their application to macroscopic flows computationally impractical.

 Nevertheless, when the thickness of a thin layer becomes sufficiently small---approaching microscopic scales (e.g., on the order of micrometers)---the flow can be effectively decomposed into local cross-sectional dynamics and macroscopic transport along the channel.
 The cross-sectional flows, which are strongly influenced by interfacial phenomena at the channel boundaries, can be resolved by MD simulations, while the streamwise transport is described by a simplified macroscopic transport equation.
 This separation of scales enables computational approaches that retain essential microscopic physics while efficiently describing macroscopic flow behavior.
 In the present multiscale framework, instead of performing a single large-scale MD simulation over the entire domain, we sparsely distribute multiple local MD cells along the channel to resolve the local cross-sectional flows and couple them through a macroscopic thin-layer flow description.